-CLAIMS RECORDED ON ELECTRONIC TAPE 8422.202

-(Revised 7/1988)

-California Code of Regulations, title 2, division 2, chapter 1, article 3, section 622.1(a) permits state departments, upon approval of the State Controller, to submit claims recorded on electronic tape.
-Claims which have the following characteristics ordinarily will be considered for submittal in this manner:
+ELECTRONIC CLAIMS 8422.203

+(Revised 10/2020 and Renumbered from 8422.202)

 Agencies/departments, with the approval of the State Controller’s Office (SCO), may submit claims recorded on electronic tape.
 (See 2 CCR § 622.1 Claims Recorded on Electronic Tape).
 Claims which have the following characteristics will be considered for submittal in this manner: